Discover the Magic of Morocco

 Frequently Asked Questions

 A moderate level of fitness is recommended as there will be walking tours and activities like a moderate hike.
+I recommend hitting a treadmill or incorporating walks in your neighborhood at least 3x a week for at least 1-2 months before the trip.

 Moroccan use spices, aromatic herbs and a harmonious blend of sweet and savory elements.
 Moroccan dishes include staples like couscous and pasta often accompanied by tender stewed meats (lamb and chicken), and vibrant vegetables, as well as tagine, a slow-cooked stew named after the clay pot in which it’s prepared.
 Fruits, nuts, and honey are frequently incorporated too.
 I will send out a survey prior to the trip requesting your food preferences and allergies.
 Please note that while all meals are included in your trip, snacks and alcohol are not included.
+Yes, vegetarian food is available in all restaurants.

 Absolutely!
 This trip is designed to bring together women who are traveling solo but want to experience Morocco with a supportive group